lucapette/website/content/writing/my-programming-principles.md

 There's something I do _before_ making a change to a large code base that is new to me.
-It's often called code safari but I'm no fan of the metaphor, I like to call things what they do so the principles goes by "read features end to end".
+It's often called code safari but I'm no fan of the metaphor, I like to call things what they do so the principle goes by "read features end to end".
+Yeah, it's boring.
+I like it that way.

 Approaching a new codebase can get a little overwhelming.
-Sometimes you don't even know where to start, which part of the system maps to which part of the codebase.
-To help orient yourself, you can read a whole feature end to end.
-Let's consider a large web application where an "innocent" click on a button stars a series of processes which ultimately result in the customer getting an some report via email.
+Sometimes I don't even know where to start, which part of the system maps to which part of the codebase.
+To help orient myself, I read a whole feature end to end.
+Let's consider a large web application composed of multiple services where an "innocent" click on a button stars a series of processes which ultimately result in the customer getting an some report via email.
 I'm sure you have seen a variation of this.

-The idea of this principle is that you go on a hunt.
-You start searching for the code of the button.
-It sounds trivial but you will discover things: how/if you do i18n, what kind of frontend framework you're using.
-Most importantly, you will notice things (oh we have our own css framework.
-I wonder why), you will have questions (what are all the data attributes?
-I haven't seen any of that when I was checking out the website from home).
-Open a notebook and write everything down.
-Using your brain as storage is a waste: ["the shorter pencil is longer than the longest memory"](https://www.youtube.com/watch?v=vIW72VXMPHo&t=344s).
-Then when you know what backend system reacts to the click, go down one layer and do the same again.
-Repeat until you've gone all the way to the email service and came back to your inbox.
+The idea of this principle is that I go on a hunt.
+I start searching for the code of the button.
+It sounds trivial but I know I will discover things: how/if we do i18n, what kind of frontend framework we're using.
+Most importantly, I will notice things (oh we have our own css framework?
+Why?), I will have questions (what's up with all data attributes?
+I haven't seen any of that when I was checking out the website from home.
+We're stripping them down?).
+I open a notebook and write everything down.
+I know that using my brain as storage is a
+waste: ["the shorter pencil is longer than the longest memory"](https://www.youtube.com/watch?v=vIW72VXMPHo&t=344s).
+Then when I know which service reacts to the click, I go down one layer and do the same again.
+I will repeat the process until I've gone all the way to the email service that sent out that test email right into my inbox.

-Once you've done this, you'll have a mixed bag.
+Once I'm done, I'll have a mixed bag.
 That's where the hard work starts.
-Reorganize your notes:
+I reorganize notes:

-- Questions for yourself.
-A sort of todo list of things you know you want to dig in personally.
+- Questions for myself.
+A sort of todo list of things I know I want to dig in personally.
-- Questions for those who know the codebase better than you and can get you up to speed faster.
+- Questions for those who know the codebase better than I do and can get me up to speed faster.
 - Idioms.
 Every codebase has its ways of doing things.

-You now have a basic map you can use to choose a new path and repeat this process to improve your understanding of the codebase you're tackling.
+You now have a basic map I can use to choose a new path and repeat this process to improve my understanding of the codebase I just started working on.

 ### Facts > Assumptions